Garrett7k/moe-betta/README.md

 2) Create a filter to target workers closest to proxy location and set those workers to build the proxy barracks.
 3) Change proxy location to a slice that I can index into to randomize proxy locations.
 4) Implement a better Marine micro model that can handle game-deciding actions reliably.(lol)
+5) Implement building a bunker during inital Marine push.
+6) Implement Marine AI to utilize bunker.
-5) Convert to a Real Time bot that is playable locally.
+7) Convert to a Real Time bot that is playable locally.

 How to complile and view current bot (Currently only on Windows):